We do not recommend placing hot pans directly on any stone surface as this could cause the sealer to break down over time or cause the stone to crack.

-Quartz is a man-made stone composed primarily of quartz the mineral and a resin.
-It is uniform in color and pattern, does not need sealing, and is stain and scratch resistant.
+Quartz is an engineered stone composed primarily of quartz the mineral and a resin.
+It is uniform in color and pattern and most quartz does not need to be sealed.

 Granite is a natural stone, which varies greatly in color and pattern.
 There are a few types of granite that are fairly consistent in color and pattern but generally we order slabs within the same lot number or that are bookmatched so that they came out of the same area of the same quarry and “match” each other.
-As with Quartz, it is stain and scratch resistant and can take heat well.
 We use a 20 year sealer on granite.

 APPLIES TO GRANITE ONLY: may need to be resealed.
 Rule of thumb is that if the water beads on the surface, it is still sealed.
 There are cleaning products available that help reseal the granite as they clean.